-I’m delighted to announce the publication of my Irish historical romance A Scarlet Woman: The Fitzgeralds of Dublin Book One in ebook and paperback.
+I’m delighted to announce the publication of my Irish historical romance A Scarlet Woman: The Fitzgeralds of Dublin Book One on Kindle, in paperback and on Kindle Unlimited.

 Isobel Stevens was schooled to be a lady, but a seduction put an end to all her father’s hopes for her.
 Disowned, she left Co Galway for Dublin and fell into prostitution.
 On the advice of a handsome young doctor, she leaves the brothel and enters domestic service.
 But can Isobel escape her past and adapt to life and the chance of love on Merrion Square?
 Or will she always be seen as a scarlet woman?